Things to do in...

 - Cuba Street – Cruise down Cuba Street.
 Home of hipsters, artists and lovers of vintage.
 Cuba Street is a bohemian haven with some of the city’s most colourful shops, bars and cafes.

-- Indoor Markets – Wellington Underground Market on Saturdays is a vibrant market for designers, makers, bakers and crafters.
-The very freshest foods try the City Market and Harbour side Market on Sundays.
+- Indoor Markets – Wellington Underground Market on Saturday mornings is a vibrant market for designers, makers, bakers and crafters.
+For the very freshest foods – produce and food karts – try the Harbourside Market on Sundays.

 - Interislander – Take the ferry from Wellington to Picton and visit the South Island.